-Sales for fiscal year 2013 were US\$165 million, a reduction of 14% compared to US\$192 million for fiscal year 2012.
-Gross profit as a percentage of sales was 33% in fiscal 2013, up from 19% in fiscal 2012.
-Net profit for fiscal 2013 was US\$17 million, compared to a net loss of US\$84 million in fiscal 2012.
-While sales were lower in fiscal 2013, operating results for the year had improved due mainly to the higher gross profit and a reduction in operating expenses of US\$19 million.
-Gross profit was higher due mainly to a US\$20 million licensing income received for the licensing of certain technologies relating to high performance GPU technology.
-Net results for the Group in fiscal 2013 included other gains of US\$28 million, comprising mainly a US\$27 million gain on the divestment of a subsidiary.
-The US\$20 million licensing income and the divestment gain were in relation to an agreement entered into by the Company in November 2012 to license certain technology and patents from ZiiLABS Inc. Ltd, a wholly-owned subsidiary, as part of a US\$50 million deal which also included the divestment of a subsidiary.
+Sales for fiscal year 2014 were US\$116 million compared to US\$165 million for fiscal year 2013.
+Gross profit as a percentage of sales was 26% in fiscal 2014 compared to 33% in fiscal 2013.
+Net loss for fiscal 2014 was US\$22 million, compared to a net profit of US\$17 million in fiscal 2013.
+Sales and gross profit for fiscal 2013 included a US\$20 million licensing income received for the licensing of certain technologies relating to high performance GPU technology.
+Net results for the Group in fiscal 2013 also included a US\$27 million gain on the divestment of a subsidiary.
+Excluding these one-time items in fiscal 2013, while sales were lower in fiscal 2014, operating and net results for the Group had improved slightly due to higher gross profit margin and a reduction in operating expenses.
 Further highlights of the Group's financial performance are detailed in the "Financial Highlights and Review" section of the annual report.

-During the year, we continued with our research and development in the key product categories that are strategic to our business.
-In particular, a strong focus has been placed on the core audio technology behind the Sound Blaster brand and the applications of its technology into the Sound Blaster family of products that includes ultra high performance sound cards, innovative intelligent wireless sound systems and premium gaming headsets.
+During the year, despite the very challenging market conditions, we continued to push forward with ongoing research and development in key product categories that are strategic to our business - placing a strong focus on the core audio technology behind the Sound Blaster brand and the applications of its technology into the Sound Blaster family of products that includes ultra high performance sound cards and other external audio solutions, innovative wireless sound systems and premium gaming headsets.